redhat-cop/infra-ansible/playbooks/provision-idm/README.md

 ## Prerequisites
-You must have a working DNS server which will be able to access your IdM VM in order to setup forward and reverse DNS records.
+You must have a working DNS server which accepts "nsupdate" connections for the IdM VMs forward and reverse DNS records to be added/updated to the existing DNS zones.
 You will need the DNS zone key names, key secrets, and key algorithms.
-If you used the provision-dns-server playbook in [infra-ansible](https://github.com/redhat-cop/infra-ansible/tree/master/playbooks/provision-dns-server), there is a print_dns_key flag you can pass to have it print out these values.

 ## Example run
 You will need to modify the example inventory provided in `inventory/idm` to fit your desired configuration, including information from your DNS server such as the key names, secrets, and more.